The Essential Supplies for Raising Chickens: A Comprehensive Guide.

 Should I remove my chickens from the coop while cleaning?

-It’s recommended to remove the chickens from the coop while doing a deep clean to avoid exposing them to cleaning chemicals and to make it easier to clean thoroughly.
-You can keep them in a separate area or in a temporary coop while cleaning.
+During a deep clean, it’s best to remove the chickens from the coop to avoid any exposure to the cleaning chemicals and to make the cleaning process easier and more effective.
+You can move them to a separate area or a temporary coop with food, water, and appropriate shelter to keep them comfortable during the cleaning process.

 What should I do with the old bedding and droppings?